chancock09/pandoc_resume/resume.md

 Technical Experience
 --------------------

-My Cool Side Project
-:   For items which don't have a clear time ordering, a definition
-    list can be used to have named items.

-    * These items can also contain lists, but you need to mind the indentation levels in the markdown source.
-    * Second item.

-Open Source
-:   List open source contributions here, perhaps placing emphasis on
-    the project names, for example the **Linux Kernel**, where you implemented multithreading over a long weekend, or **node.js** (with [link](http://nodejs.org)) which was actually totally
-    your idea...

-Programming Languages
+Server-Side
-:   **first-lang:** Here, we have an itemization, where we only want
+:   **first-lang** Here, we have an itemization, where we only want
     to add descriptions to the first few items, but still want to mention some others together at the end.
 A format that works well here is a description list where the first few items have their